allyourbankarebelongtous/pleb-vpn/README.md

 NEW - lets you create a new recurring payment
 VIEW - displays all current active payments and their schedule
 DELETE - allows you to select a payment from among all of them and delete it
-DELTEALL - deletes all payments
+DELTE-ALL - deletes all payments

-The process of scheduling a new payment is self-explanatory, but for fun here's what it looks like on a Raspiblitz that has two nodes running.
+The process of scheduling a new payment is self-explanatory, but for fun here's what it looks like on a Raspiblitz that has two nodes running on it.

 After selecting new, the script asks what denomination to use:
 ![ChooseDenomination](pictures/choosedenomination.png)